QR3.7.1 The Curious Case of Quantum Spin

 In 1662 Fermat amended Hero’s law to be the path of least time because when light enters water, where it travels slower, it refracts to take the fastest path not the shortest path.
 In Figure 3.15, light takes the path that bends as it enters water, not the dotted shortest path, because it is faster.

 To understand this, suppose the photon is a lifeguard trying to save a drowning swimmer as quickly as possible.
-The fastest path to the swimmer isn’t the dotted straight line but the solid bent line because the lifeguard can run faster than he swims, so it is faster to run further down the beach then swim a shorter distance.
+The fastest path to the swimmer isn’t the dotted straight line but the solid bent line because the lifeguard can run faster than he swims, so it is better to run further down the beach, then swim a shorter distance.
 The dotted line is the shortest path but the solid line is the fastest, and that is the path light takes in Figure 3.15.
-But while a lifeguard might know in advance which path is fastest, how does refracting light know this?
+But while a lifeguard might know in advance that path is fastest, how does refracting light know this?

 In 1752, Maupertuis generalized further that: